jpata/tthbb13/README.md

 The analysis steps are as follows

 1. The step *TTH/TTHNtupleAnalyzer* prepares a simple flat analysis ntuple from miniAOD.
 The TTree format is specified by the file ``TTH/TTHNtupleAnalyzer/interface/tth_tree.hh``.
 This is run using CRAB3.
+A sample configuration is in ``TTH/TTHNtupleAnalyzer/test/ttbar_cfg.py``
 2. *TTH/MEAnalysis* calculates the matrix-element related analysis code, operating on the output of *TTH/TTHNtupleAnalyzer*